 Flow, the Ice Urn

 A new option for water burials that is getting a lot of interest in the U.S. and worldwide is Flow, the Ice Urn.
 This unique patented urn has received several prestigious European design awards and, since it’s made entirely of ice, it is arguably the most eco-friendly urn available.
 The ice urn floats on top of the water until it begins to melt and gracefully release the ashes from the center of the urn.
 It is expected that Flow, the Ice Urn will be available in Wisconsin and surrounding states by mid-2020.

 Two or More Memorials

 With cremation recently surpassing burial as the leading choice of Americans (primarily due to much lower cremation costs and that families are less traditional than they once were), many new urns and uplifting memorial options have been introduced to the market.
 With these new memorial options, many families are finding it difficult to only have one memorial for their loved one, and instead, are choosing to separate their loved one’s ashes into multiple memorials.
-This includes scattering some of a loved one or pet’s ashes at a special location and then using the additional cremated ashes with a tree urn to grow a living memorial, or having them placed in a stone or piece of jewelry, or incorporated in a glass decorative piece, among many other options.
+This includes scattering some of a loved one or pet’s ashes at a special location and then using the additional cremated ashes with a tree urn to grow a living memorial, with a indoor Living Urn and a bonsai tree or houseplant, or having them placed in a stone or piece of jewelry, or incorporated in a glass decorative piece, among many other options.